stephaniehobson/stephaniehobson.ca/content/posts/css-loading-spinner.md

 ## Using it

-[Here's the loading spinner](http://stephaniehobson.ca/loading-spinner/) with the `moz` and `webkit` prefixes.
+[Here's the loading spinner](/loading-spinner/) with the `moz` and `webkit` prefixes.
 Of course, it only works in browsers that support animation and transforms but there's more and more of those these days.

 Also, yes, totally, please use it.
 [Tweet me](http://twitter.com/stephaniehobson) if you make any improvements.

 ## A little bit more

-I got a little carried away and made a few [other styles](http://stephaniehobson.ca/loading-spinner/other-styles.html).
+I got a little carried away and made a few other styles:
+<iframe src="/loading-spinner/other-styles.html" scrolling="no" height="210px" width="100%" style="border:0"></iframe>